 Benefits of Delta Medallion status

-Delta rewards its Medallion members with a wide array of perks.
-These include free checked bags, complimentary upgrades, bonus SkyMiles, and more.
+If you do earn Delta Medallion status, expect to be rewarded with various perks depending on which level you attain.
+The benefits include free checked bags, complimentary upgrades, bonus SkyMiles, and more.
 If you hit either Platinum or Diamond Medallion, you'll unlock the Choice Rewards benefits.

 Here is what you can expect as a Delta Silver Medallion: